Click on the picture to see a movie of a grinding machine in action.

 This was a really fun project, but it took me forever to finish the flats.
 It was a lesson in patience and thought.

-Click on pictures for additional info.
+Click on the first picture for additional info.

 The TFMTF (Thru Focus MTF) graph is another way to confirm what the SPOT graph shows.
 The transfer is 90%+ for "on axis" image as well as the "outter edge" image at " zero focus".
 As in the SPOT graph, I have made the IN and OUT focus range +/- 1/4-inch.